ue bot icon

 • most of us need pain and trauma, or rejection and disappointment, to trigger a change of life.

-• I developed the theory of the Sigmoid (or S-shaped) curve to explain how a business grows, yet can ultimately fail, but the curves apply equally well to our own lives.
+• I developed the theory of the Sigmoid (or S-shaped) curve to explain how a business grows yet can ultimately fail, but the curves apply equally well to our own lives.
 The first sigmoid curve demonstrates almost everything, from empires to organizations to products, starts by taking in more than it gives out.
-In business this is the investment that every new venture needs.
-As individuals we call this our education.
-Then, all being well, the output builds up, the firm grows, success beckons.
+In business, this is the investment that every new venture needs.
+As individuals, we call this our education.
+Then, all being well, the output builds up, the firm grows, and success beckons.
 Inevitably, however, what worked so well at first sometimes falters later as better or cheaper rivals catch up.
 The curve turns down until failure looms.
 It is only then that most businesses begin to desperately think about alternatives.
-Too often it is too late.
+Too often, it is too late.

-• By the time people realize that things are no longer going so well they have spent the reserves they had, are frightened, stressed, and depressed.
+• By the time people realize that things are no longer going so well, they have spent the reserves they had and are frightened, stressed, and depressed.
 Only a major restructuring can save them…

 • If you feel totally comfortable and in command of your life or work, you may be mistaking the illusion of security for complacency.
-It is always dangerous to rest on one’s laurels, in private life as in business.
+It is always dangerous to rest on one’s laurels, whether in private life or in business.

 Chapter Nine – Home Is a Castle

-• Money, and profit, is essential to the survival and growth of any enterprise, but if it is the only or even the main purpose, it will be seen as selfish and may lead to a neglect of the wider responsibilities that business owes to society.
+• Money and profit are essential to the survival and growth of any enterprise, but if it is the only or even the main purpose, it will be seen as selfish and may lead to a neglect of the wider responsibilities that business owes to society.

 • I came up with the metaphor of a ‘portfolio life.’
 The idea was that more and more people would be driven, or might choose, to become independent workers, putting together a packet of different jobs, clients, and types of work.